Guide · Stabilize a video on Mac

 How to stabilize a shaky video on a Mac

 Handheld footage that jitters — a walk-and-talk, a phone clip, a bumpy pan — is hard to watch and harder to fix in a full editor.
 Here's how to stabilize a shaky video on a Mac in one tap, 100% offline: Crisp tracks the frame-to-frame motion and counter-shifts each frame to steady the shot.
-The audio is kept, and there's no account, no upload, no watermark.
+The audio is kept, and there's no account, no upload.

 Updated July 2026 · step-by-step